 - Learn how to apply for data held by CHRISP in IHIP

-- Complete the IHIP Data Submission and Access Application form
+- Complete the CHRISP Research Plan and Data Application Form

-- Find out how CHRSIP can assist you with data and research queries
+- Find out how CHRISP can assist you with data and research queries

 Explore current and completed projects by CHRISP.
 The types of projects included are: